jcoreNL/spring-4.3-exam-notes/README.md

 The `@PreAuthorize`, `@PostAuthorize`, `@PreFilter` and `@PostFilter` annotations allows for SpEL arguments.

 ### Does Spring Security support password hashing?
 What is salting?
+Yes, Spring Security supports password hashing.
+Salting is adding a random String to the password to increase the difficulty of brute forcing to crack the password hash.

 ## REST